 Todoist (4/5) — The Best for Personal Task Management

-Doist’s official server (migrated from Doist/todoist-mcp to Doist/todoist-ai) is available as a hosted streamable HTTP service at ai.todoist.net/mcp.
+Doist’s official server (migrated from Doist/todoist-mcp to Doist/todoist-ai, 460 stars) is available as a hosted streamable HTTP service at ai.todoist.net/mcp.
 It’s the most feature-complete task management MCP server available, with an SDK-first architecture — the same tools work across MCP, Vercel AI SDK, and custom pipelines.
+Development pace remains extraordinary — 16 releases since March 22, now at v8.9.1.

-28+ tools covering tasks (create, update, find, complete, uncomplete, delete), projects, sections, comments, labels, assignments, workspaces, and activity tracking.
+40+ tools covering tasks (create, update, find, complete, uncomplete, delete, reschedule), projects (including new get-project-health for health analysis), sections, comments, labels, assignments, filters, workspaces (workspace insights), activity tracking, productivity stats, reminders (new in v8.6.0), and attachments.
 The get-overview tool gives agents a dashboard-style snapshot without multiple calls.
 Full CRUD including delete — something Linear’s MCP still lacks.
+New since March: get-project-health and activity stats (v8.5.0), reminder support (v8.6.0), MCP Apps interactive UI widgets (v8.7.0).

 What sets it apart: Three transport protocols (Streamable HTTP, SSE, stdio) — rare for any MCP server.
-MCP Apps render interactive UI widgets inline in chat interfaces.
+MCP Apps (introduced v8.7.0) render interactive UI widgets inline in chat interfaces — Todoist is the first task management server with this capability.
 The SDK-first design means tools are tested across multiple surfaces, not just MCP.
+SDK renamed from @doist/todoist-api-typescript to @doist/todoist-sdk (v8.8.2).

 Best for: Individual developers and small teams who use Todoist as their daily task manager.
 The transport flexibility and MCP Apps make it the most architecturally advanced task management MCP server.
 Full review →